rougin/fortem/README.md

 <select name="gender" x-model="gender">...</select>
 ```

-The `disablesOn` method adds the `:disabled` attribute, allowing an element to be disabled based on its variable:
+In all elements, the `disablesOn` method adds the `:disabled` attribute, allowing an element to be disabled based on its variable:

 ``` php
 // index.php